spryker/spryker-docs/docs/scos/user/features/202204.0/configurable-product-feature-overview.md

 ### How a Spryker shop interacts with a product configurator

 A Spryker shop interacts with product configurators using parameters.
 When a customer is redirected from a Spryker shop to the configurator page, the shop passes the customer and product parameters.
-When the customer is redirected back to the shop, the configurator gives the updated parameters back.
+When the customer is redirected back to the shop, the configurator passes the updated parameters back.

 The behavior of the configurator is based on the parameters passed by a shop.
 For example, a shop passes the `store_name` parameter.
 If a customer is redirected from a US store, the language of the configurator is English.
-Also, the shop gives the URL of the page the customer is redirected from.
+Also, the shop passes the URL of the page the customer is redirected from.
 After they save the configuration, the configurator uses this URL to redirect them to the same page.

 The selected configuration is also passed back to the shop as parameters.
-The shop uses the parameters to display the chosen configuration on all related pages and process the order with the product.
+The shop uses the parameters to display the selected configuration on all related pages and process the order with the product.

 ### Parameter types